InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 IMO: Some cleanup is required.
 The classes created as partial (they are not!), the DbContext is messy, I would move configuration of the entities into static files.
 But hey!
 That is up to you.
 This TaskD does not have a "Solved" project, the expected output is the same as TaskA.Solved.

 That's it!
 We hope you enjoyed the workshop!
-Thank you from Morten and Stig!
+Thank you from Eugene and Stig!

 ![Instech Logo](/Images/instech_logo.png)